-According to the NASA website, the Big Bang Theory of how the universe started, is that it all began as a very small single point which grew.
+According to the NASA website, the Big Bang Theory of how the universe started stipulates that in the beginning there was a very small single point that grew.
 Below is cut and paste of the process as theorised by Georges Lemaître and Edwin Hubble in 1927 & 1929 respectively.

 |When the universe began, it was just hot, tiny particles mixed with light and energy.
 It was nothing like what we see now.
 As everything expanded and took up more space, it cooled down.|